teemow/Blog/source/_posts/2003-11-14-some-google-tips.markdown

 I just read an article about some Google Tips and wanted to share some of them with all of you out there, because some are really nice.

-&lt;!-- more --&gt;

 1. Use the Google Preferences.
 They allow you to say that you want all search results to open in a new window and to show 20 results on one page for example.
 Very convenient.

-2. If you send arround Google URLs, then you can use &lt;a&gt;TinyURL&lt;/a&gt; to make them shorter.
+2. If you send arround Google URLs, then you can use &lt;a&gt;TinyURL to make them shorter.
 Knew that one already but still good to have it standing here.

 3. Google has a calculator.
 Just use the search bar, including brackets and everything.
 This was actually done by somebody who was supposed to write a language tool.
 I might have quoted that already here some time though.